craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 ## The Hells of Kailkeep
 ### The World's Biggest Entertainment Center
-Kailkeep has been crafted from the **red sandstone** of the mountain by Kobolds for hundreds of years.
+Kailkeep has been crafted from the mountain by Kobolds for dozens of years.
 It is so large and complex a structure that not all of it could be displayed here.

 The first three levels present very little challenge to even the greenest adventurers, ideally, forming some sense of Allure or Promise.
-Veterans should be presented with the feeling of unease – prey being lured into a trap.
+Veterans should be wary, filled with unease, like prey being lured into a trap.

 A map of Kailkeep's Hells would be *wish*ful thinking to acquire outside the Hells themselves, and even then, within the mountain, the procurement of such a valuable piece of information would be quite the feat – let alone the questions of Kailkeep's ability to even be mapped, as Operators shape, reshape, and shape again.

 ### Entering Kailkeep
 Kailkeep is a massive structure, too big to map here.
-If one were to avoid the obvious entrances, no matter where you enter the mountain, you would eventually find yourself in the structure of Kailkeep.
+Even if one were to avoid the obvious entrances, no matter where you enter the mountain, you would eventually find yourself in the structure of Kailkeep.

 The Kobolds keep service entrances from which they and their loyalists come and go, as well as the three first floors of the Hells of Kailkeep; The False Allure.
 The False Allure has many entrances around the base of the mountain.

 Almost all exposed caves have been converted into parts of the False Allure or the restricted areas the Kobolds keep under heavy enhanced guard.

 ### Hells Architecture
 The fourth level presents a drastic change of theme.
 Where once there was red cobble and dusty crypt, there is now flat black marble walls and translucently thin stone stronger than steel surrounded by blasts of color and symbol.
-Beyond the first three levels, the dungeons of Kailkeep serve as a mix of entertainment, punishment, and training for the residents of Kailkeep.
+Beyond the first three levels, the dungeons of Kailkeep serve as a mix of entertainment, punishment, and training for the captives of Kailkeep.

 The only way *out* is ***through***.